emergentworks/curriculum/digital-literacy/README.md

 **Secondary Objective:** Mentees will become more comfortable researching and learning about topics in digital literacy on their own.

+### Digital Literary Placement
+Incoming mentees take our [Digital Literacy Survey](https://docs.google.com/forms/d/e/1FAIpQLSfBFKSurD0ce4x5KMOFXpww1wGLXE6BsEHFyIkcKjdJQiTsgg/viewform) before starting the program, so your volunteer coordinator will let you know before the program starts whether your mentee is at a beginner/intermediate/advanced level.
+(The evaluation/leveling script can be found [here](https://github.com/mermatriarchy/ew_eval_script), if ruby is your thing.)

+Advanced users do not need to incorporate any of the units into the 16 week program, but a suggested schedules for beginner/intermediate users can be found [here](#suggested-weekly-schedule).

 ### How to use this curriculum
 Each section can be taught as a stand alone unit, or as a series.
 If a mentee is already proficient in one or many areas, the mentee can focus on the areas where they most want to improve their digital literacy.